Guillebert de Lannoy

 "Foliant de Ionnal" presents his text of L'Instruction de josne prince to "King Rudolph of Norway", c.
-1468-70.
+1468–1470.

-Guillebert de Lannoy (also Gilbert, Guilbert or Ghillebert; 1386–1462), was a Flemish traveler and diplomat, chamberlain to the duke of Burgundy, governor of the fort of Sluys, and a knight of the Golden Fleece.
+Guillebert de Lannoy (also spelled as Gilbert, Guilbert or Ghillebert; 1386–1462) was a Flemish traveler and diplomat, chamberlain to the duke of Burgundy, governor of the fort of Sluys, and a knight of the Golden Fleece.

 Life

 He was the son of Guillebert I de Lannoy and Catherine of Molembais.
 He was a member of the noble de Lannoy family.

-His brothers were Hugo of Lannoy and Baldwin of Lannoy, also founding Knights of the Golden Fleece.
+His brothers were Hugo of Lannoy and Baldwin of Lannoy, also founding knights of the Golden Fleece.

-Guillebert first served Jean de Werchin, seneschal of Hainaut, and accompanied him to the East and to Spain.
+Guillebert first served Jean de Werchin, seneschal of Hainaut, and accompanied him to the east and to Spain.
+In 1410, he fought against the Moors and then took the opportunity to visit the Emirate of Granada.
 He then served John the Fearless in his war against the Prince-Bishopric of Liège and the Armagnac–Burgundian Civil War.
-He then joined the Teutonic Knights in the Polish–Lithuanian–Teutonic War.
+He then joined the Teutonic Knights in 1413 and fought in the Polish–Lithuanian–Teutonic War.
+Although many Western European knights participated in campaigns organized by the Livonian Order, Guillebert decided to visit the neighboring Russian lands, with which the Order was frequently at war, as the next campaign had been postponed by several months.

+In the winter of 1413, he visited the Russian cities of Pskov and Novgorod.
+He left Narva disguised as a merchant and arrived in Novgorod after travelling by sleigh, staying there for nine days.
+His memoirs provide more details about Pskov and Novgorod than about any other city he ever visited.
+There, he applies the name Great Russia (la grant Russie) to the region.
+His travel account, Voyages et Ambassades (1399–1450), contains the only significant Western European description of Russia from the early 15th century.
+Compared with previous travel accounts, Guillebert's account is the only one that describes the political regime in detail.
+He notes that Novgorod is a "free city ruled by a community" (i.e. the veche).
+He also notes: "[T]hey have two officers, one duke and one burgrave, who rule the city and are replaced every year."
+Finally, he mentions that, despite Novgorod having significant autonomy, the city recognizes the supreme authority of the Grand Principality of Moscow.